rokane/gcp-certificate-notes/cloud-architect/013-deployment-options.md

 * Management over applications but not machines
 * Portability of containers
 * No dependencies on OS versions
-* Network protocols beyong HTTP/HTTPS
+* Network protocols beyond HTTP/HTTPS
 * CI/CD pipelines

 **What you need to think about?**